 4) Biyang Rv-10 3-mode Stereo Pedal

 When boutique pedals come to mind, this Biyang certainly looks like one.
-However, it is astonishing much cheaper than a lot of reverb pedals on the market.
+However, it is astonishingly much cheaper than a lot of reverb pedals on the market.
 Furthermore, it is one of the only pedals on this list that has stereo inputs and outputs.
-The pedal also has a toggle switch which you can choose between room, hall and spring reverb.
+The pedal also has a toggle switch which you can choose between room, hall, and spring reverb.